 There will be a time when all classes of my countrymen, united as one living mass, would stand before the world, with heads held high, on the sacred mandapa (platform) of the World-Mother, represented here by our Motherland.
 The love of my fellow accused and convicts and the British administrator's practice of equality towards us seemed to indicate the arrival of that auspicious time.
 This prevision sent a thrill of joy running through me on many an occasion.

 I noticed the other day, that the Indian Social Reformer, from Poona, had mocked my simple, comprehensible submission in the following manner: "It seems that bhagvat-sannidhya (nearness of God) has become commonplace in prison!".
 Alas, the 'reformist' human ego and pride in its meagre knowledge and virtues that begets such pettiness and arrogance!
 Is one to suppose then that the revelation of God should be possible in the luxurious palaces of the rich or the comfortable beds of pleasure-seeking, ego-blinded worldly folk, instead of prisons, huts, ashrams and the hearts of the miserable?
-God does not look at one's scholarly-learning, social standing, prestige, popularity, outward show and sophistication.
+God does not care for one's scholarly-learning, social standing, prestige, popularity, outward show and sophistication.
 It is the needy to whom He reveals Himself as the Compassionate Mother.
-The Lord chooses to dwell in the hearts of those who are able to envision Narayana in all things - in men of all races, in the mother-land, in the miserable, the poor, the fallen and the sinners - and dedicate their lives in the service of the Narayana thus envisioned.
-It is therefore no surprise that the prison-cell of a self-less servant of the country, who is trying to uplift his fallen race, is chosen by God as His trysting-ground and bhagvat-sannidhya (nearness of God) becomes commonplace indeed in prison.
+It is in the hearts of those who are able to envision Narayana in all things - in men of all races, in the mother-land, in the miserable, the poor, the fallen and the sinners - and dedicate their lives in the service of the Narayana thus envisioned, that He dwells.
+And amidst a fallen race that is attempting to rise again, it is indeed the solitary-confinement prison-cell of a self-less servant of the motherland, where bhagvat-sannidhya (nearness of God) becomes commonplace.